python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/02_matplotlib.md

 ### Import the module

-- We will use numpy to plot waves so it will need to be imported as well.
+- We will use numpy to create waves so it will need to be imported as well.

 ```python3
 import matplotlib.pyplot as plt